SkillSurf/cmos_inverter_sky130/README.md

 # cmos_inverter_sky130

-CMOS Inverter Design, Analysis and Layout in SKY130
+This is an open-source project on CMOS Inverter Design, Analysis and Layout in SKY130 PDK.

+## Open-Source Design Flow